livewyer-ops/reference-implementation-google/README.md

 - Installation is managed through **Taskfile** and **Helmfile**
   - See [TASKFILE.md](./docs/TASKFILE.md) for information about the tasks defined in the `Taskfile.yml` file.
+- Uses a **local Kind cluster** as a bootstrap environment to deploy CNOE to the target AKS cluster
 - Components are deployed as **ArgoCD Applications**
-- Uses **Azure Workload Identity** for secure authentication to Azure services
+- Uses **Azure Workload Identity** for secure authentication to Azure services (created automatically via Crossplane)
 - Files under the `/packages` directory are meant to be usable without modifications
 - Configuration is externalised through the `config.yaml` file